3rd Lancashire Artillery Volunteers: Postwar

 The TA was reconstituted on 1 January 1947, and both regiments were reformed, the 52nd as 293 (East Lancashire) LAA Rgt at Burnley and 56th as 556 (East Lancashire) Heavy AA Rgt at Manchester.
 Both were in 70 Anti-Aircraft Brigade of AA Command, based at Salford.

-AA Command was disbanded on 10 March 1955 and there were wholesale mergers amongst its units.
+AA Command was disbanded on 10 March 1955 and there were wholesale mergers among its units.
 Both regiments were merged into 380 (King's Own) Light Regiment (a light field regiment rather than AA), forming P (Church) and Q (Burnley) Btys.
 When there were further reductions in the TA on 1 May 1961, the King's Own part of the regiment reverted to infantry in the King's Own Royal Regiment (Lancaster), while the two former East Lancs Artillery batteries, P and Q, amalgamated into 288 (2nd West Lancashire) LAA Rgt as Q (East Lancashire) Bty.
 However, when the TA was reduced into the Territorial and Army Volunteer Reserve (TAVR) in 1967, this regiment also became part of the King's Own, ending the artillery lineage.